Rev N Rise

 What's New for 2026

-The 2026 BMW i4 arrives with a focused set of upgrades rather than a wholesale redesign — and that's exactly the right approach for a car that was already doing most things correctly.
-The headline change is the introduction of new silicon carbide inverters across the range, which improve efficiency and deliver a modest but meaningful range increase.
-The eDrive40 gains approximately 15 miles of additional range with 18-inch wheels, bringing the official EPA estimate to 333 miles — up from 301 miles in the 2024 model.
+The 2026 BMW i4 arrives with a focused set of upgrades rather than a wholesale redesign.
+The headline change is new silicon carbide inverters across the range, improving efficiency and delivering a meaningful range increase.
+The eDrive40 gains approximately 15 miles of additional range, bringing the EPA estimate to 333 miles — up from 301 miles in the 2024 model.

-The range-topping M50 has been renamed the M60 and receives a significant power upgrade — output rises from 536 horsepower to 593 horsepower in Sport mode, cutting the 0-60mph time to 3.6 seconds.
-Optional Glass Controls make their i4 debut for 2026 — physical piano-key style controls for the centre console that replace the previous toggle switches.
-Prices remain unchanged from 2025, which is genuinely welcome news in a market where most rivals have increased by $2,000 to $5,000 over the same period.
+The range-topping variant has been renamed the M60 and receives a significant power upgrade — output rises from 536 horsepower to 593 horsepower in Sport mode, cutting the 0-60mph time to 3.6 seconds.
+Optional Glass Controls also debut for 2026 — piano-key style physical switches for the centre console that replace previous toggles.
+In an era when every rival is reducing physical buttons, BMW is adding them.
+Prices remain unchanged from 2025.

 The Lineup — Three Versions, One Choice